dgelessus/NAGUS/docs/nagus/about.rst

 * Walking around in-age and interacting with some basic things.
 * Creating and deleting avatars.
 * The vault mostly works and is saved persistently in a local SQLite database.
+* Limited saving of age instance SDL
+  (but not object SDL).
+  Works without .sdl files on the server side, but can break for unlucky combinations of SDL variables.
 * Status message over HTTP.
 * Receiving client error stack traces.
 * Adjustable configuration via a config file and/or command-line arguments.